GE is splitting into three companies - KESQ

 GE is splitting into three companies

-Shares of GE surged 12% in premarket trading on the news.
+Shares of GE surged as much as 17% in premarket trading on the news before retreating to about an 8% gain two hours before the market open.
 The stock was already up more than 25% in 2021 before the spin-off announcement.

 “By creating three industry-leading, global public companies, each can benefit from greater focus, tailored capital allocation, and strategic flexibility to drive long-term growth and value for customers, investors, and employees,” said CEO Larry Culp in a press release.